yeyewangwang/yeyewangwang.github.io/semi_published/mem.md

 ## Training Workload Optimization

-The primary goal for analyzing neural net memory properties is to train larger, higher-dimensional models on smaller GPU's for longer period of time.
+The primary goal for analyzing neural net memory properties is to train larger or higher-dimensional models on smaller GPU's for longer period of time.

 ### The Problem